 Business class is the sweet spot, as it’s a higher-value use of points than economy.
 As for first class, that’s very hard to book because the number of routes with this cabin is very small.

-Since you can spend almost 280,000 points on a return business class fare to Europe or the USA, flying round-the-world with 5 stopovers for a similar price represents great value.
+Since you can spend up to 278,000 Qantas Points on a return business class fare to Europe or the USA, flying 35,000 miles with 5 stopovers for a similar price is superb value.

-- a maximum of 16 individual segments (i.e. individual flights and any land segments you make on your own, which are counted towards the 35,000 mile maximum)
+- a maximum of 16 individual segments – a segment is a flight OR when you travel over land yourself.
+These land segments are counted towards the 35,000 mile maximum

 - no more than one stopover and two transits through a single airport